reginazhai/Wav2ToBI/README.md

 ## Pitch Accent Detection

-Sample Data files and format are provided under the `data/` directory.

 ### Training Pipeline

 1. Data Preprocessing

-The tone annotation files should be provided under `data/tone_files`, and the wav files should be provided under `wav_files`.
+The tone annotation files should be provided under `data/tone_files`, and the wav files should be provided under `data/wav_files`.
 The names of tone files should match the names of the wav files as shown in the sample.

 ```
 python src/tone_preprocess.py -h